-Catholicism offers a long-standing and profound tradition of thought and teaching that addresses, from a normative standpoint, the full range of social spheres.
+Catholicism offers a long-standing and profound tradition of thought and teaching.
 Such concepts include those of solidarity, the common good, the just wage, human rights, the free economy, subsidiarity, and the option for the poor.

 Sources for the tradition go back as far as the Bible and develop even in the early church fathers.
 Pope Leo XIII inaugurates Catholicism's effort to bring its social tradition to bear on industrial society in his 1891 encyclical, Rerum Novarum (The Condition of Labor).
 Since then, popes have drawn upon Rerum Novarum and the social tradition to broaden and develop Leo's set of concerns in encyclicals often titled-as with Pius XII's Quadragesimo Anno, Paul VI's Octogesima Adveniens, and John Paul II's 1991 Centesimus Annus-in accordance with their relationship to the earlier document.
 In doing so, the popes and the Second Vatican Council have addressed issues ranging across all spheres of social life from the family to the state to the church.
 The U.S. bishops have made sophisticated application of these teachings to the specific circumstances of the United States.